cjmccjmccjmc/ControlLoop/README.md

 This is two PIDs chained together, with the inner PID measuring the item under control.
 The inner PID's output is used to change the set point of the outer PID which can control the 2nd item under control.

 Using a heat exchange as an example:
-* Heated water is pumped through a heat exchanger pipes into the main water undercontrol.
+* Heated water is pumped through a heat exchanger pipes into the main water under control.
-* The inner PID takes in the main water tanks tempeture as the measured varaible and outputs the tempeture that second tank.
+* The inner PID takes in the main water tank's temperature as the measured variable and outputs the temperature that second tank.
-* The outer PID uses the second tank's tempeture as as the measured varaible.
+* The outer PID uses the second tank's temperature as as the measured variable.
 * The outer PID's output will drive the heating control.

 To use this, pass ``ControlLoop::CASCADE`` to ``setControlType``.